 - All of the copy that will be included in the piece has been finalized (if the copy is not finalized, at least establishing a word count and length will help you flush out spacing in the design)

 The POC/design: In this step, you should create a static design to establish the overall look and feel of the piece (colors, fonts, etc.) based off of the wireframe you’ve created.
 As you’re designing this out, you should be thinking about the elements in the design that you want to be animated or a part of an interaction in Ceros.

 Don’t forget to design with Retina displays in mind!
-If you are creating in Photoshop, design at double the height and width that you want it to appear in Ceros, if you’re creating in Illustrator or Sketch you can design at actual size, but make sure to export the assets at 2x.
+If you are creating in Photoshop or Illustrator, design at double the height and width that you want it to appear in Ceros.
+If you’re creating in Sketch, you can design at actual size, but make sure to export the assets at 2x.

 Stage 2: Desktop Production

 Prep your assets: Once you and your team are happy with the POC design, you can get ready for your desktop build!
 There are two ways to export/import content into Ceros.
 You can either export all the assets from your design platform individually, and drag and drop these onto your Ceros canvas (this is the most common option), or you can use Ceros Import to import your entire design file into Ceros.
 This section below will run through best practices for the first option (to learn more about optimizing for a full file import, see this article).

 - If the asset is going to be a part of an interaction or is going to be animated, it’s best practice to export it individually.
 Any other assets can be exported as a flat imagefor example if you had a diagram and certain pieces of it were animated, you should bring them in separately, but if the entire diagram was going to be static (or animated as one unit), you could bring it into Ceros as a whole.

 - You should optimize all of the assets by running them through a program like tinypng.com or compresspng.com/compressjpg.com.
 This will eliminate any extra weight in your experience which will improve performance and speed.